vmware-archive/live-docs/projects/ng-live-docs/README.md

 ## Hosting Compodoc (optional)

-- Optionally, your application can host compodoc to allow the type arguments in the API viewer to link to more extensive documentation.
-To do this generate the compodoc by running `compodoc -p tsconfig.json` in your relevant library.
-Add this generated folder to the assets of your Angular app.
+Your application may host compodoc to allow the type arguments in the API viewer to link to more extensive documentation.
+To do:

+- Generate the compodoc by running compodoc -p tsconfig.json in your relevant library.
+- Add this generated folder to the assets of your Angular app
+- Pass an extra argument to NgLiveDocsModule.forRoot to indicate the the URL of compodoc assets

 #### App entry module changes:
 - Import the generated doc jsons into app.module.ts as following